anguelesperanza/Odin-wgpu-win32-learnings/README.md

 As is the case with my GDI learnings, numerous tools were used in creating these examples, ranging from webites, other repositories, and AI tools as well.
 I try and credit when and where but I do forget at times.

-There is no license for this repository; it's just a dump of examples I made, I'm not married to them one way or another.

 ==========================